Academy of American Poets Prize

 Students shall be defined as matriculated students currently enrolled in classes at Brown.
 If you are on leave, studying abroad or solely at another institution, you are not eligible.

-Entries must be submitted online via Literary Arts Prize Application (Brown Authentication Required) by 4 p.m. on 28 February 2014.
+Entries must be submitted online via Literary Arts Prize Application (Brown Authentication Required) by 11:59 p.m.
+2 March 2015.
 No late entries will be considered.
 Entries sent by electronic mail, facsimile transmission, campus mail, US mail, courier service, etc., will not be considered.
 You may submit one entry in each category in which you are eligible (categories may limit eligibility and manuscript length; see prize listing for more details).
 To make multiple entries, you must fill out a separate online form for each category in which you are eligible.
 Unless specified, your entry may be a series or single text and must be uploaded as a .pdf file.
-If your work cannot easily be sent in this format (i.e., it has sculptural elements that you do not feel you can document it in any but three-dimensional models), deliver the work to the Literary Arts Department at 68.5 Brown Street by 4pm on 28 February 2013.
+If your work cannot easily be sent in this format (i.e., it has sculptural elements that you do not feel you can document it in any but three-dimensional models), fill out the online form, and deliver the work to the Literary Arts Department at 68.5 Brown Street by 4:00 p.m. on 2 March 2015.
+Please call ext.
+3-3260 if you have questions.